dominicm00/ham/docs/architecture/decisions/0008-creating-a-version-2.md

 ## Context

 ### Current architectural problems
-Ham has design choices that should be reconsidered.

 #### Parsing
 Ham implements a custom parser.
 This makes it difficult to change Ham's grammar, and adds more surface area for maintenance.
 The parser architecture also makes it difficult to unit test parsing rules, and there are currently no tests for the parser.